Pofrzyzz/FEDAssg2_Haziq_Kieran/README.md

  Check out Hotel Services

 Features:
-We can log in and sign up(working on it).
-There is a way to get points
+We can log in using a email and a password using restdb There is a way to get points through a game
-Points help to offset the price
-We added a loading screen with lottie animation Profile page with a choice to delete profile (working on it)
+We added a loading screen with lottie animation Profile page with user information different pages with categories to seperate listings location finder on google maps with API

 Design Process:
 We deviated from the wireframe itself.